tremor-rs/tremor-www/community/development/index.md

 All significant changes, modifications, enhancements and new features to the project, regardless of the originator or contributor must follow the documented [RFC process](https://www.tremor.rs/rfc/index).

-As such, all significant new features should be accompanies with new reference documentation, guides, tutorials, quick starts and other content in addition to the code-level comments and the submitted RFC itself.
+As such, all significant new features should be accompanied by new reference documentation, guides, tutorials, quick starts, and other content in addition to the code-level comments and the submitted RFC itself.

 This type of content follows a slightly different process as it typically involves a great commitment of time and effort by the primary originator and by the tremor maintainers and community.

-For significant contributions we recommend reaching to and chatting with the community via our community [chat](https://chat.tremor.rs) to get started.
+For significant contributions, we recommend reaching out to and chatting with the community via our community [chat](https://chat.tremor.rs) to get started.